Overview

 OLED, preheat, puff counter

-The Ari 2.0 comes in three sizes—Mini (400mAh), Standard (650mAh), and Plus (900mAh)—priced from $17 to $20.
-All three share the same feature set; you're just choosing battery capacity.
-That flexibility, combined with the display and precision control, makes this the most compelling pen-style 510 battery on the market.
+The Ari 2.0 comes in three sizes: Mini (400mAh), Standard (650mAh), and Plus (900mAh), priced from $17 to $20.
+All three share the same features.
+You're just choosing battery capacity.
+That flexibility combined with the display and precision control makes this the most compelling pen-style 510 battery you can buy.

 Design & Build Quality

-The Ari 2.0 maintains the classic pen silhouette while integrating a small OLED display.
-It's slightly wider than basic pen batteries due to the screen, but still slim enough for comfortable pocket carry.
+The Ari 2.0 keeps the classic pen shape while squeezing in a small OLED display.
+It's a bit wider than basic pen batteries because of the screen, but still slim enough for comfortable pocket carry.

 Three Size Options